-Despite being a relative newcomer to the crowded London music scene, Johann has already started to make an impact and is increasingly sought after as a live musician, sessionist and coach.
+Despite being a relative newcomer to the crowded London music scene, Johann has already started to make an impact and is increasingly sought after as a live musician, sessionist, teacher and coach.

 Background